ONLY $150.00 AWAY FROM FREE SHIPPING!

 Dips done on a dip rack are great exercise to build strong, powerful, and massive triceps.
 But you might be unaware of damage this movement done on a bench can cause, if not done properly.

 According to many fitness trainers, this exercise isn't recommended primarily because it is not a normal body movement.
-When you do bench triceps dips, it removes the pectorals from the exercise, which means your shoulders are burdened with most of your body weight as you press yourself up and down.
+This is because when you do bench triceps dips, it places you in a more upright position and removes the pectorals from the exercise.

 Here's why: Your glenohumeral joint forms the connection between your upper arm and your torso.
 If your anterior deltoids lack the strength to support all the stress from the triceps dip, it can compress the glenohumeral joint, causing inflammation of the shoulder.